lg-x-vCedeb/Gitory/Read_me.txt

+Remote Repository:

 git commit --amend

 git clone <url>

 git fetch

-git pull = (the up-to-date branch is local master) git fetch + git merge <remote>
+git pull = (the current branch) git fetch + git merge <remote> (The remote commits are fetched to the local remote branch (e.g. origin/master) and then merged into the current branch which the HEAD points to)

 git push (related to the push.default setting, make sure to check this setting before pushing the project)

-*make your work base on the up-to-date remote repository which has already been updated.
+*make your work base on the current remote repository which has already been updated.
 *As the up-to-date remote repository is different from the local modified repository.

 git pull; git push